alefebre/Champlain-Tech-Journal/README.md

 This directory is for my projects during my time as an intern at the Leahy Center for Digital Forensics.
 These projects mostly consist of cyber attacks that I have developed to get experience with red team attacks.

+You can return to the Wiki here: https://github.com/alefebre/Champlain-Tech-Journal/wiki/Landing-Page